AYLIEN/datascience-project-quickstarter/README.md

 Deployment will be easy once you have a working Docker image!

-## Create New Project
+## Creating a New Project
-The above project is a simple example for an NLP research idea and a resulting tool.
+The sample project included with the repo is a simple example of an NLP research idea and a resulting tool.

-To create an new empty project, pick a project directory and a name for the project's Python package, and run:
+To create an new empty project from the templates, first pick a project directory and a name for the project's Python package, and run:

 `PROJ_DIR=my_project PKG_NAME=my_lib make new-project`